JackRedstonia/stacks/README.md

 ## Current state
 Stacks' is in an "experimental" phase, and as such its implementation and API rapidly change. ***Very*** big and ***very*** breaking changes are to be expected.
 Large portions of Stacks are not documented yet, but anywhere `unsafe` is used, at least a `SAFETY: ...` comment is expected.

-Stacks uses Skia, Winit and OpenGL.
-Audio is in a usable state, based on the SoLoud audio library, though it is planned to be replaced by a new audio library written in Rust in the future due to it being written in C++ and several showstopping bugs preventing production use.
-Once that happens, only `.ogg` files will have planned support.
+Stacks uses Skia (https://skia.org/), Winit (https://github.com/rust-windowing/winit) and OpenGL (https://www.opengl.org/).
+Audio is in a usable state, based on Allegro's audio addon (https://www.allegro.cc/).

 The repository currently contains a library and a few examples as demos.
 To run them, execute `cargo run --example <name> --release`.